BrowserJam/jam001/mbkv/README.md

 * install bun
 * `bun install && bun start`
 * visit everyone's favorite new browser ladybird and connect to http://localhost:3000
-* alternatively visit https://browser.mbkv.io with ladybird using the linux option `--enable-qt-networking`, unclear why ladybird's request code fails to load
+* alternatively visit https://browser.mbkv.io with ladybird

 Of course this works with other browsers as well